hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 # Load Assessment & Graphic Exploration
 Plotting time series values for the selected building dataset allow to identify different patterns such as trends and seasonality.
 Moreover, it enables many features of the data.
 In particular, we can highlight the changes over time and recognize unusual observations.

-We go to Google Colab notebook we select the file **Heat Load Assessment.ipynb**
+We go to Google Colab notebook, we select the file **Heat Load Assessment.ipynb**